FOLLOW US

 Building in downtown Toronto - Ontario, Canada diegograndi / Getty Images

 Travelers fascinated by the stories behind a city's buildings won't be disappointed when they see the eclectic combination of architectural styles in Toronto.
-There's lots to explore from 19th century Georgian to 21st postmodern architectural styles.
-To see some of the city's lesser-known yet most interesting neighborhoods and historical structures, join one of the Royal Ontario Museum's one-to-two hour guided tours.
+There's plenty to explore, from Georgian to postmodern architecture.
+Take the opportunity to investigate some of the city's lesser-known yet fabulous neighborhoods and historical structures.

 Advertisement